-No matter which method or container you use for the bath, 2 inches is the adequate amount of dust for your chinchilla to roll in and clean themselves.
+No matter which method or container you use for the bath, 2 inches is a good amount of dust for your chinchilla to roll in and clean itself.

 Here’s a quick video that you can see that shows my chinchilla taking one of her dust baths.

-When Should I Give My Chinchilla a Dust Bath?
+When Should I Give My Chinchilla A Dust Bath?

-Make sure it’s during active times of the day for your chinchilla and increase the number of dust baths if you feel the fur is oily or dirty.
+Make sure it’s during active times of the day for your chinchilla and increase the number of dust baths, if you feel the fur is oily or dirty.

 Unfortunately, these are some of the most alert and awake times your chinchilla will offer for some well-deserved dust bath time.

-Too many dust baths can irritate your chinchillas’ fur, skin, and possibly even ears and eyes.
+Too many dust baths can irritate your chinchilla’s fur, skin, and possibly even ears and eyes.
 You don’t want to dry them out.

-I wouldn’t exceed 3 times a week at 20 minutes per bath.
+I wouldn’t exceed 3 times a week at 20 minutes per dust bath.
 More than this may dry out the chinchilla’s skin and fur and cause other issues.

 The only time you may consider increasing is if you notice fur issues such as additional shedding.

-What is Chinchilla Dust Made Of?
+What Is Chinchilla Dust Made Of?

 Some chinchilla dust for baths is made of 100% pure volcanic mountain pumice.
-This is what you want.
-It strongly resembles exactly how the chinchilla would clean itself in the wild.
+This is ideal.
+It strongly resembles the dust chinchillas use to clean themselves in the wild.

 How Much Does Chinchilla Dust Cost?

 Giving your chinchilla the care he or she needs is relatively cheap.
-Chinchilla dust is only about 5.00-15.00 depending on which dust you buy and where you buy it.
+Chinchilla dust is only about $5 to $15, depending on which dust you buy and where you buy it.